-This recipe for chicken Florentine is golden brown chicken breasts, topped with a creamy sauce and served over a bed of spinach.
+This recipe for chicken Florentine is golden brown chicken breasts, topped with a creamy mushroom, spinach and parmesan cheese sauce.
 A classic dinner that will have you licking your plate!

 You can never go wrong with chicken, I make our favorite chicken meals almost every week including slow cooker whole chicken and lemon pepper chicken.
 This chicken Florentine is smothered in the most delicious sauce, even my kids love it.